 Fintech is an industry (in most part) built upon banking infrastructure because it needs to be.
 This means it’s much easier than you think to integrate your new fintech provider with your bank.

 Local fintech Tyro, brings a technology driven approach to business banking starting with EFTPOS.

 Tap and Go has taken Australia by storm.
 The number of card transactions have officially eclipsed cash.
 That should mean that 40 – 50% of your transactions are via card payments.

 You should be paying far more attention to your EFTPOS provider and how much merchant fees you are being charged.

 Not sure what merchant fees are?
 We’ve broken it down here – no jargon, just plain English.

 Why look outside of your bank?
 Easy.

-State of the art hardware, sub 1.6 second transactions, and a 24/7 local support team.
+State of the art hardware, sub 1.5 seconds transaction speeds*, and a 24/7 local support team.